 “This change in cell movement was dependant on the interaction of the AIM2 protein with another protein, called EB1, which we also show is linked with poor prognosis of gastric cancer patients.”

 “You can think of a cell as a finely tuned orchestra of many different instruments; playing together in harmony and taking cues from each in order to make music.
 In our situation, the AIM2 instrument was playing too loud, which disrupted surrounding instruments and the song the orchestra was playing.
 In the same way the song is ruined as it becomes too chaotic, the cell becomes cancerous.”

-Gastric cancer is the third most lethal cancer worldwide, with a 5-year survival rate of less than 30%.
+Gastric or stomach cancer is the third most lethal cancer worldwide, with a 5-year survival rate of less than 30%.

 Identifying the role of AIM2 and EB1 in the development of this cancer could give doctors a clearer picture of a patient’s survival outcome and the ability to offer more personalised treatment options.

 “We now have the ability to better predict the prognosis of people diagnosed with gastric cancer through measuring levels of AIM2 and EB1,” Dr Dawson said.
 “Furthermore, with a better understanding of the mechanism behind these genes, we have more scope to selectively target them to develop novel therapies for gastric cancer.”

 This work was funded by the National Health and Medical Research Council (NHMRC).
 Support was also provided by Australian Postgraduate Awards, an NHMRC Early Career Fellowship and an NHMRC Senior Medical Research Fellowship.

 You can see the paper STAT3-mediated upregulation of the AIM2 DNA sensor links innate immunity with cell migration to promote epithelial tumourigenesis in the BMJ journal, Gut.